 Disconnect loads & shut off fuel supply When you are finished using the generator, disconnect all loads and turn off fuel supply: Make sure all devices that were connected to the generator's outlets have been disconnected.
 Make sure fuel supply to the engine has been shut off, if possible.
 Cool engine before storing Let engine cool for at least five minutes before storing.
 A hot engine can be a fire hazard.
 Choose a storage location Store the generator in a location that is: Clean and dry Away from sources of heat, open flames, sparks, or pilot lights, even if the generator's fuel tank is empty.
 Residual fuel in the engine's tank could ignite.
 Away from extreme high or low temperatures.
-Prevent accidental starting Remove engine spark plug(s) in order to ensure the generator cannot be started accidentally in a storage location or by untrained persons.
+Prevent accidental starting Remove engine spark plug (s) in order to ensure the generator cannot be started accidentally in a storage location or by untrained persons.
 Exercise generator every 4 weeks The generator should be exercised regularly.
 At least every four weeks, start the engine and let it run for 10 to 15 minutes with a small load plugged in, such as a lamp or fan.
 Monthly exercising of the generator will: Ory out any moisture that has accumulated in the windings.
 If left, this moisture can cause corrosion in the winding.
 Ensure that the unit is operating properly should it be needed in an emergency.
 Perform regular maintenance Perform periodic maintenance as directed in this manual to keep the generator in safe working condition.
 Prepare engine for long term storage if needed If you will not be able to exercise the generator regularly, you must prepare the engine for long term storage to prevent gum deposits from forming and causing malfunction of the engine.
-Prepare engine for long term storage by following instructions in your engine's manual or using the following procedure: OR Adding fuel stabilizer to the fuel (following manufacturer's instructions) Fuel stabilizer steps: 1.
-Ensure fuel tank is full.
-2. Add fuel stabilizer to fuel tank.
-3. Run engine at least 10 minutes after adding stabilizer to allow it to enter the fuel system.
-4. Shut off engine 5.
-Disconnect spark plug wire and remove spark plug 6.
-Add one teaspoon oil through spark plug hole 7.
-Place rag over spark plug hole and turn starter (or pull the recoil) a few times to lubricate the combustion chamber.
+Prepare engine for long term storage by following instructions in your engine's manual or using the following procedure:

+- Removing all fuel from the tank and carburetor OR - Adding fuel stabilizer to the fuel (following manufacturer's instructions)

+Fuel stabilizer steps:

+- 1. Ensure fuel tank is full. - 2.
+Add fuel stabilizer to fuel tank. - 3.
+Run engine at least 10 minutes after adding stabilizer to allow it to enter the fuel system. - 4.
+Shut off engine - 5.
+Disconnect spark plug wire and remove spark plug - 6.
+Add one teaspoon oil through spark plug hole - 7.
+Place rag over spark plug hole and turn starter (or pull the recoil) a few times to lubricate the combustion chamber. - 8.
+Replace spark plug, but do not reconnect the spark plug wire.